Ng-Sheng-Tat/Coursera---Introduction-to-Programming-with-MATLAB/readME.md

-# This course is hosted by Coursera - Vanderbilt University
+## Introduction to Programming with MATLAB

-### Specialization Course 1 - Introduction to Programming with MATLAB
+## Specialization Course 1 - MATLAB Programming for Engineers and Scientists Professional Certificate

+## Vanderbilt University (Coursera)